 Note that QuickSearch will not search America: History & Life, the standard database for scholarly articles in North American history.
-See the middle panels.
-Searching in America: History & Life or in one of the other databases listed below, you will conduct a more targeted search and you will have a wider range of search options.
+Searching in America: History & Life or in one of the other databases listed below, you will conduct a more targeted search, and you will have a wider range of search options.

 Many of the records of the articles you find in America: History & Life and other databases will have direct links to the fulltext of the article.
 If not, click on Get It @ R. Get It @ R will (usually) provide links to fulltext outside of the database.
 If you don't see those links, click Sign-In, then Article Delivery.
 We'll provide a PDF copy, usually within a day.

 The databases listed below may also be useful.
 To see the full list of databases, from the Libraries homepage, under Resources, click Databases.
 For databases for primary sources in American history, click the "Find Primary Resources" tab above.